News

 503-246-1663

-For more than a century, Neighborhood House has been a go-to resource in the community for early childhood, youth development, senior, or anti-poverty initiatives that help our neighbors to help themselves.
-To request a media interview with a Neighborhood House expert on any of these subjects, please call 503-246-1663 x2119.
+For more than a century, Neighborhood House has been a go-to resource in the community for early childhood, youth development, older adults, and anti-poverty initiatives.
+To request a media interview with a Neighborhood House expert on any of these subjects, please call 503-246-1663.

 Neighborhood House News & Reports